alpinejs/alpine/packages/docs/src/en/advanced/csp.md

 > Under the hood, Alpine doesn't actually use eval() itself because it's slow and problematic.
 Instead it uses Function declarations, which are much better, but still violate "unsafe-eval".

-In order to accomodate environments where this CSP is necessary, Alpine offers an alternate build that doesn't violate "unsafe-eval", but has a more restrictive syntax.
+In order to accommodate environments where this CSP is necessary, Alpine offers an alternate build that doesn't violate "unsafe-eval", but has a more restrictive syntax.

 <a name="installation"></a>
 ## Installation